Hawaii's Volcanic Eruption Draws Scientific Interest

 "Our largest city, Auckland, is built on top of a volcanic field," she says.
 "And so the hazards and impacts we're observing on Kilauea, we can imagine that happening here."

-And Deligne's not alone.
+Deligne's not alone.
 Scientists across the globe are watching Kilauea — in Costa Rica, Japan, Iceland and others — hoping to learn and prepare for the next eruption.